wp-plugins/wp-miniaudioplayer/wp-miniaudioplayer/readme.txt

 After that your player should work fine.

 == Changelog ==

+= 1.6.9 =
+* Feature: On mobile devices clicking on the mute button just play the audio (on mobile devices you can't mute other than from the hardware control).

 = 1.6.8 =
 * Bug fix: if the file url contain parameters the download failed.